nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 You can think of a JavaScript promise like a regular, real-life promise.
 If your best friend promises to make you special a birthday gift, you can reasonably expect to receive that present on your birthday: ✨🎁✨ .
 It's not your birthday **yet** so they haven't made you a gift **right now**, but by the end of the day on your birthday, you will know if they've done what they promised.

-A _fulfilled_ promise is one where your best friend gives you a gift (or you receive the data you expect from your API).
+A _fulfilled_ promise is one where your best friend gives you a gift (ie. you receive the data you expect from your API).
-A _rejected_ promise is one where your best friend wasn't able to get you a gift (or you don't receive any data from your API).
+A _rejected_ promise is one where your best friend wasn't able to get you a gift (ie. you don't receive any data from your API).

 To write a promise from scratch, you need three things:
   1. The `new` keyword